kosua20/MIDIVisualizer/README.md

-	--midi              path to a MIDI file to load --config            path to a configuration INI file --size              dimensions of the window (--size W H) --help              display a detailed help of all options
+	--midi              path to a MIDI file to load --config            path to a configuration INI file --size              dimensions of the window (--size W H) --fullscreen        start in fullscreen (1 or 0 to enabled/disable) --help              display a detailed help of all options

 ### Export options